 Private Equity Round in 2021

-Africa Mobile Networks Ltd is a company focused on financing, building, and operating mobile network base stations in the Sub-Saharan Africa region, with the aim of connecting rural populations that lack access to mobile services.
-Established in 2013 and headquartered in Milton Keynes, United Kingdom, the company employs a combination of low power Base Transceiver Station (BTS) transmitters and Very Small Aperture Terminal (VSAT) satellite technology.
-This infrastructure directs traffic onto existing networks and is powered by solar panels, promoting sustainability.
-Africa Mobile Networks also engages in identifying opportunities within individual countries, developing business plans, and collaborating with local stakeholders to establish operational frameworks.
-This approach allows mobile network operators to expand their subscriber base and generate new revenue streams without significant capital expenditure.
+Africa Mobile Networks Ltd is a company focused on financing, building, and operating mobile network base stations in Sub-Saharan Africa, aiming to connect underserved rural populations.
+Established in 2013 and headquartered in Milton Keynes, United Kingdom, the company utilizes low power Base Transceiver Station (BTS) transmitters paired with Very Small Aperture Terminal (VSAT) satellite technology to facilitate mobile connectivity.
+By directing traffic onto existing networks and employing solar panels for power, Africa Mobile Networks enables mobile network operators to expand their reach without significant capital expenditures.
+The company also engages in identifying opportunities within different countries, developing business plans, and collaborating with local partners to support the establishment of mobile infrastructure and services.

 Africa Finance